woonaftl/ace-of-scales/README.md

-Game made for Game Off 2023 game jab
+Game made for Game Off 2023 game jam

 by woona